 - asked to provide your credible quarantine plan as referenced in your ArriveCAN app including a place to self-isolate / quarantine with access to all necessary personal essentials (including food, medications etc.)

-- asked for your
+- asked for your required travel documents

 It is up to the discretion of the Canada Border Services Agency (CBSA) Officer to determine if your travel is essential and approve or deny your travel.
 The CBSA Officer will make a final determination on your eligibility to enter Canada at the port of entry.